EdgarKlavins/Hangman-MP2/README.md

 ## Introduction

-The Hangman is a guessing game, testing the users knowledge and vocabulary.
-Player has to complete the word by picking correct letters.
-This project was created as a part of milestone project 2 (Bristol college/Code institute) Level 5 Diploma in Web Application Development.
+The Hangman is a guessing game, that tests the user's knowledge and vocabulary.
+The player has to complete the word by picking the correct letters.
+This project was created as a part of milestone project 2 (Bristol College/Code Institute) Level 5 Diploma in Web Application Development.
 Educational purposes only.

 ### History